tensorflow/java/CONTRIBUTING.md

 [Eclipse](https://github.com/google/styleguide/blob/gh-pages/eclipse-java-google-style.xml).
 [Google's C++ style guide](https://google.github.io/styleguide/cppguide.html) should also be used for C++ code.

+### Code generation

+Code generation for `Ops` and related classes is done during `tensorflow-core-api`'s `install`, using the annotation processor in
+`tensorflow-core-generator`.
+If you change or add any operator classes (annotated with `org.tensorflow.op.annotation.Operator`), endpoint methods (annotated with `org.tensorflow.op.annotation.Endpoint`), or change the annotation processor, be sure to re-run a full `mvn install` in `tensorflow-core-api`.

 ### Working with Bazel generation

-`tensorflow-core-api` uses C++ code generation that is built with Bazel.
-To get it to build, you will likely need to clone the
+`tensorflow-core-api` uses Bazel-built C++ code generation to generate most of the `@Operator` classes.
+To get it to build, you will likely need to clone the [tensorflow](https://github.com/tensorflow/tensorflow) project, run its configuration script (`./configure`), and copy the resulting
-`tensorflow` project, run its configuration script (`./configure`), and copy the resulting `.tf_configure.bazelrc` to `tensorflow-core-api`.
+`.tf_configure.bazelrc` to `tensorflow-core-api`.

 To run the code generation, use the `//:java_op_generator` target.
 The resulting binary has good help text (viewable in [op_gen_main.cc](tensorflow-core/tensorflow-core-api/src/bazel/op_generator/op_gen_main.cc#L31-L48)).
-Generally, it should be called with arguments that are something like `bazel-out/k8-opt/bin/external/org_tensorflow/tensorflow/libtensorflow_cc.so
+Genrally, it should be called with arguments that are something like `bazel-out/k8-opt/bin/external/org_tensorflow/tensorflow/libtensorflow_cc.so
 --output_dir=src/gen/java --api_dirs=bazel-tensorflow-core-api/external/org_tensorflow/tensorflow/core/api_def/base_api,src/bazel/api_def`
 (from `tensorflow-core-api`).